Fallout 4: 111 Tips to Survive Survival Difficulty

 Carry just enough ammo for your journey

 If you've read the previous section regarding having the right amount of weapons, you'll remember that having too many is not sensible for carrying capacity.
-Couple this with the added weight of ammunition and you'll be glad you minimized the number of weapons you carry.
-The idea is to have the appropriate amount of ammunition so you won't run out too quickly on a fairly lengthy journey.
+Couple this with the added weight of ammunition, and you'll be glad you minimized the number of weapons you carry.
+The idea is to have the appropriate amount of ammunition so you won't run out too quickly on a fairly lengthy journey.%in_article_ad_unit28%

 A solid way of deciphering how much ammo to carry is to identify the weight of each round and how quickly the weapon fires.
-A pistol has a reasonable fire rate and the ammo is fairly light, so around 100 seems fine.
+A pistol has a reasonable fire rate, and the ammo is fairly light, so around 100 seems fine.
 A hunting rifle fires heavy ammo and has a slow fire rate, so 50 seems fine.
-A combat shotgun's fire rate is between the two, but has heavier ammo, so around 30 - 50 is reasonable.
-Fully-automatic weapons will naturally require much more due to their high fire rate, so around 200 - 300 is fine.
-These are simply estimates. it's ultimately up to you and your play style.
+A combat shotgun's fire rate is between the two, but has heavier ammo, so around 30-50 is reasonable.
+Fully-automatic weapons will naturally require much more due to their high fire rate, so around 200-300 is fine.
+These are simply estimates.
+It's ultimately up to you and your play style.

 Food is necessary.
 We all know this from real life.
 Eventually, your attributes will be negatively affected if you go too long without consuming something, so always carry food to eat in the field.
 Food is generally not as heavy as water, and that means you can carry more for less weight.
-Always attempt to carry several items which are of relatively high value, as this is an indicator of how filling they are.
+Always attempt to carry several items that are of relatively high value, as this is an indicator of how filling they are.
 Realistically, it's best to carry items with 0.1 weight values, like wild mutfruit and corn.
 A few pounds is enough.

 Collect and carry all basic drugs